What we’re about

 About Bike Prescott Meetup

-This Meetup is a forum for Bike Prescott Club Members to post group ride info and various events.
+This Meetup is a forum for Bike Prescott club members to post group rides and events.

-Once you join this Meetup, you can see, and sign-up to attend, many of Bike Prescott's daily/weekly rides.
+Once you join this Meetup, you can view and sign-up to attend many of Bike Prescott's daily and weekly rides.

 The $30 annual membership dues include: